 … it’s nearly impossible to determine the specific location of a computer based on only its IP address.

-As I’ve discussed in many other articles, it’s nearly impossible to determine the specific location of a computer based on only its IP address.
-The reason is simply that the publicly available information about IP addresses only resolves down to the ISP that assigned it.
-If you need to get more detailed, you need the ISP’s help.
-They typically won’t help without legal requirements.
+As I’ve discussed in many other articles, it’s nearly impossible to determine the specific location of a computer based only on its IP address.
+The publicly available information about IP addresses only resolves down to the ISP that assigned it.
+If you need to get more detailed, you need the ISP’s help – and typically they won’t help without legal requirements.

 In fact, that’s exactly how I get located when I’m at home.
 Even though I’m located well outside of Seattle, my ISP is based there.
 Hence, ads that use “geo-targeting” based on the IP address resolve to the greater Seattle area.